 2.1 Environmental Significance

-Figure 2-1 illustrates a conceptual PFAS lifecyle beginning at PFAS synthesis (raw materials).
-These raw materials are then used in a variety of manufacturing processes and industrial/commercial applications to create commercial and consumer products that contain or were treated with PFAS.
+Figure 2-2 illustrates a conceptual PFAS lifecyle beginning at PFAS synthesis (raw materials).
+These raw materials are then used in a variety of manufacturing processes and industrial/commercial applications to create commercial and consumer products that contain or are treated with PFAS.
 Throughout this life cycle, variable types and amounts of PFAS may be released to the environment from manufacturing waste streams, fugitive emissions, spills, disposal of PFAS-containing or -treated materials, and general wear and tear of consumer products.
 Sometimes the intended use of the PFAS product (for example, firefighting foams) requires direct release to the environment.
 PFAS from a host of sources also may be aggregated in wastewater treatment plant effluent and sludges, creating secondary release sources.
 The volume, concentration, and mixture of PFAS released to the environment varies based on the source (process, material, or product), release mechanism(s), and environmental controls employed throughout this life cycle.
-Exposure to PFAS may occur as (1) direct interaction with the manufacturing process, (2) professional or intensive use of PFAS-containing materials, (3) use of or contact with commercial and consumer products containing PFAS, or (4) exposure (human or ecological) to environmental media that has been impacted by PFAS.
+Exposure to PFAS may occur as (1) direct interaction with the manufacturing process, (2) professional or intensive use of PFAS-containing materials, (3) use of or contact with commercial and consumer products containing PFAS, or (4) exposure (human or ecological) to environmental media that have been impacted by PFAS.
 The relative significance of these exposures will also vary widely.

-Figure 2-1.
+Figure 2-2.
 Generalized PFAS uses and relative exposure and environmental impact potential from PFAS life cycle.

-Due to the widespread use of PFAS in commercial and consumer products, other minor point and diffuse releases of PFAS to the environment may occur during use and disposal of some PFAS-containing products.
-Although these may result in locally significant environmental impacts, these releases typically affect smaller geographic areas and have lower total PFAS mass than major sources, such as PFAS chemical manufacturing, PFAS use in certain industries, and application of certain firefighting foams.
+This figure is not exhaustive with regard to all sources or release mechanisms from those sources.
+Multiple sources may exist at a site, and the relative potential of exposure and environmental impact may vary based on several considerations.
+Due to the widespread use of PFAS in commercial and consumer products, other minor point source or diffuse releases of PFAS to the environment may occur during use and disposal of some PFAS-containing products.
+Although these may result in locally significant environmental impacts, these releases typically affect smaller geographic areas and have lower total PFAS mass than major sources, such as PFAS chemical manufacturing, PFAS use in certain industries, and some applications of certain firefighting foams.

 Finally, another consideration regarding environmental impacts is the issue of anthropogenic (human-caused, not naturally occurring) ambient or “background” levels of PFAS.
 As discussed in Section 6, the long duration of PFAS use and their release from many types of sources may have resulted in low-level contamination of environmental media worldwide.
 The implications of such ambient levels of PFAS should be considered in evaluating exposures and risk levels, establishing site action levels and cleanup goals, and identifying PFAS sources.